 BS in health management concentrations:

 • The two aging studies concentrations prepare students for either a career in aging services or for management in senior living communities.
-Both options prepare students for graduate education in aging studies.
+Both options prepare students for graduate education in aging studies and can be taken for credit towards the accelerated bachelor’s to master’s degree in aging studies.5

-1. The general aging studies (AGEG) option prepares students for a variety of entry level positions in senior centers, and nonprofit or for-profit aging organizations.
+• The aging services (AS) option prepares students for a variety of positions in senior centers, and nonprofit or for-profit aging organizations.

 • The health science (HS) concentration prepares students for a variety of professional healthcare positions providing clinical, laboratory and sales support through government, academic and private organizations.